zed-industries/zed/docs/src/development/linux.md

 Zed has basic support for both modes.
 The mode is selected at runtime.
 If you're on wayland and want to run in X11 mode, you can set `WAYLAND_DISPLAY='' cargo run` to do so.

+## Flatpak

+To build & install the flatpak package locally follow the steps below:

+1. Install flatpak for your distribution as outlined [here](https://flathub.org/setup).
+2. Run the `script/flatpak` script to install the Freedesktop Platform and SDK.
+3. Generate the sources file by running `python script/flatpak-cargo-generator.py` *from the project root directory*.
+This will need to be re-run if any cargo dependencies are changed (you will know to re-run when the build starts failing).
+4. Now you are ready to build & install the flatpak.
+Run `flatpak-builder --user --install --force-clean build dev.zed.Zed.json` from the root directory.
+5. To start the application, run `flatpak run dev.zed.Zed` or locate the program in your menu.

 ## Troubleshooting

 ### Can't compile zed